Skip to content Skip to sidebar Skip to footer

 Ken may eschew conventional business attire, but business success is a big part of his story.

-He started what is now Southwest Traders 49 years ago.
+Ken started what is now Southwest Traders 50 years ago.
 He was 20 and bought one van from which he sold health foods – fresh juices, smoothies, whole grain breads, etc. Supply chain innovations, leading the frozen yogurt craze, and building a network of distribution centers were key to Southwest Trader’s growth.
-It now employees 500 people and is one of the top-50 privately owned food service companies in the United States.
+It now employees 500 people and is one of the top 50 privately owned food service companies in the United States.

-Ken handed over Southwest Traders’ presidential reins and operations in 2016, turning his attention to the Kentina Hospitality Group.
+He handed over Southwest Traders’ presidential reins and operations in 2016, turning his attention to the Kentina Hospitality Group.
 That’s the umbrella for he and Tina’s current business passions.
-In addition to Galway Downs, Kentina Hospitality includes Danza del Sol Winery, Masia de la Vinya Winery, Galway Spirits and the Native Falls Campground.
+In addition to Galway Downs, Kentina Hospitality includes Danza del Sol Winery, Galway Spirits and the Native Falls Campground.

-Ken is 50% owner of the Cross Creek Golf Club in Temecula and serves as a Visit Temecula Valley and Temecula Valley Wine Growers board member.
+Ken is a majority owner of the Cross Creek Golf Club in Temecula and serves as a Visit Temecula Valley board member.
+His many accolades include the 2024 Welty Award for Tourism Professional of the Year, awarded by Visit Temecula Valley.

 Tried and True Temeculans

-Ken and Tina have lived in the Temecula area since 1986.
+Ken and Tina have lived in Temecula for 30 years.
 Their commitment to preserving and promoting the equestrian lifestyle, there and beyond, is equal parts personal and business driven – much like the family soccer path that led them to Galway Downs.

-They live next door to Galway Downs and own two horses, one Miniature horse and a pony.
+They live near Galway Downs and own two horses, one Miniature horse and a pony.
 Four of their 13 grandchildren are taking riding lessons, two at Green Acres Ranch and two at Galway Downs.

 They are “100% in favor” of having their grandchildren get involved with horses, Tina asserts “Having a horse is a lot of responsibility.
 It teaches a lot of lessons and requires hard work yet is something they can really enjoy.
 Plus, just being outdoors is something we are big advocates for.”